Henry

 What does the name Henry mean?

-Henry is a Germanic name meaning "Home Ruler, Estate Ruler."
-Henry is a noble Germanic name meaning "home ruler" or "ruler of the estate."
-It has been the name of eight English kings, making it one of the most royal names in the English language.
-It's a beautiful choice for parents who value germanic heritage and meaningful names.
+Henry is a Germanic name meaning "Ruler of the Home."
+Henry is a classic name that has remained popular for centuries, currently ranking around #7 in the U.S. It's a beautiful choice for parents who value germanic heritage and meaningful names.

 Is Henry a popular baby name?